getwinharris/bapXconnect/README.md

-<<<<<<< HEAD
 # bapXconnect - Universal AI Model API Gateway

 ## Overview
-bapXconnect provides a universal API gateway that connects to AI models deployed on Oracle Cloud infrastructure.
-The system currently interfaces with the Qwen2.5-Omni multimodal model via Hugging Face endpoints, with plans to expand to multiple models.
+bapXconnect provides a universal API gateway that connects to AI models via Hugging Face endpoints, with plans to expand to multiple models.

 ## Architecture
 ```